bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/01-file-loader.md

 ???

-We need to first install the `file-loader` package with npm.
+Installing file loader follows our common pattern of installing the `file-loader` package with npm and saving it as a dev dependency...

 --
 ### `module.loaders` in `webpack.config.js`